MozaicWorks/SelfContainedProcessesAsMicroservicesDesignStudy/README.md

 * Add a runtime option for instrumentation (e.g. run-time performance reporting).
 I'm still thinking of solutions, but I think a simple one would be to implement a special program that can receive logs of different types.
 When running the process with a special option (e.g. --performance-report), it should start the program and report to it.
 This can be expanded for other reasons: security, debugging etc.
 * Add more scripts and integrate them into a web application.
 I'm considering using a messaging system for separation (e.g. rabbitmq)
 * Improve the database operations code.
 For example, use a special backup user, and ensure the most tight permissions are used for mysql
 * Improve the management of secrets.
 This is a typical problem on Linux, with no clear answer.
-Most people just use files with restricted access; maybe there are better ways.
+Most people just use files with restricted access; maybe there are better ways
 * Could we make the script install all dependencies, including the OS packages?
 Kind of like an embedded puppet script?
 It would be interesting to try
+* Generate the configuration files automatically - or at least a template